TimothyJao/image-slackbot/README.md

 ## Introduction

-This slackbot can be called in a slack channel and an image can be retrieved given an url, tag and class/id name.
-It utilizes a Flask server which calls slack APIs and uses beautifulsoup to parse a website.
+This slackbot can be called in a slack channel and an image will be retrieved when given an url, tag and class/id name.
+It utilizes a Flask server which calls Slack APIs and uses Beautiful Soup to parse a website.

 Thank you to Abdulqahhar Aminujatto for his [article](https://medium.com/the-andela-way/how-to-build-a-task-notification-bot-for-slack-with-python-part-1-333cb50985f4) that taught me how to set up a slackbot with Flask.